liriliri/licia/README.md

 [travis-url]: https://travis-ci.org/liriliri/licia
 [license-image]: https://img.shields.io/npm/l/licia.svg

 [Licia](https://licia.liriliri.io/) is a utility library that focus on getting daily works done.
-Unlike other libraries such as underscore, mout, which strictly separates its functions into several categories like array, string and function etc, licia is just a deadly simple collection of over 300 micro modules dealing problems in different aspects.
-For example, dom manipulation, cookies, class creation, template, date format, ajax, url, event emitter and a bunch more, even Promise.
+Unlike other libraries such as underscore, mout, which strictly separates its functions into several categories like array, string and function etc. licia is just a deadly simple collection of over 300 micro modules dealing problems in different aspects.

 ## Benefits

-The library focus on getting things done, especially for mobile web development.
-You don’t need to use Zepto since there is a dom module with jQuery coding style.
-You don’t need to include a cookie library because a cookie module is already there.
-You don’t need moment, a dateFormat is good enough to handle most date related work.
-No need for Promise polyfill because there is already one.
-Same reason for micro event emitter libs.
-Ajax is not needed since we have not only ajax but also its Promise version fetch.
-You don’t need to include underscore anymore just because you want to use its shuffle function.
-As for mkdirp, the module that has many dependents in npm, there is no need for you to install it into your node_modules folder over and over again…
+Installing one library brings you tons of useful utilities:

+* A dom module with jQuery coding style.
+* A cookie library.
+* dateFormat that is good enough to handle most date related work.
+* A Promise polyfill.
+* A micro event emitter library.
+* Ajax and its Promise version fetch.
+* Useful functions from underscore, such as shuffle, unique.
+* mkdir, like mkdirp the module that has many dependents in npm.
+* ...

 ## Usage